 You can support the healing process and your pet’s proper development by feeding your pup a healthy diet.
 Some manufactures produce tailor-made foods for specific breeds, such as the German Shepherd.
 That can go a long way to helping your dog recovering from an injury.

 An Ear Infection May Be the Cause

 German Shepherds are susceptible to ear infections because of their dense fur.
 It can interfere with air circulation in the ear canals, setting up the perfect storm for infections or mites.
 These conditions are horribly uncomfortable for your pup.
-You’ll often notice that an affected animal will paw at its ears a lot or shake its head.
+You’ll often notice that an affected animal will paw at their ears a lot or shake their head.
 Left untreated, it can cause a hematoma or swelling.

 This condition requires veterinary treatment.
 Several options exist, from aspirating or draining it to surgery.
 The best prevention is avoiding the conditions that caused the ear discomfort in the first place.
 That often means cleaning your German Shepherd’s ears regularly.

 What Percentage of German Shepherds Have Floppy Ears?

 All German Shepherds have floppy ears as puppies.
 The difference depends on when they start to change and stand up into their adult position.
 It can take several months.
 However, the number of adult dogs with floppy ears is about one in five.
 The cause is typically one of the culprits we’ve already discussed.

 Is It Bad to Touch a German Shepherd Puppy’s Ears?